shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-chassis-replacement.md

 <properties
-   pageTitle="Reemplazar el chasis en un dispositivo StorSimple | Microsoft Azure" description="Describe cómo quitar y reemplazar el chasis del gabinete EBOD y del gabinete principal de StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace the chassis on a StorSimple device | Microsoft Azure" description="Describes how to remove and replace the chassis for your StorSimple primary enclosure or EBOD enclosure." services="storsimple" documentationCenter="" authors="alkohli"